 “It was a joke, but you should have not embarrassed me in front of my friends, and now this …”

 The man stopped to light a cigarette, ignoring the girl, and then resumed walking.
 The girl kept talking, not yelling, but trying to make a point.
 Too far away, Cecilia couldn’t hear anymore.
 She went back to the table and paid, only to leave minutes after with tears in her eyes.
-Cecilia sense the girl’s pain somehow, enough to lose her appetite.
+Cecilia sensed the girl’s pain somehow, enough to lose her appetite.
 She got up and started walking towards the hotel.

 Jet lag took its toll.
 At a nearby kiosk, they were selling warm pretzels on a string, with salt and that perfect brown color.
 She bought a few and sat down on the steps in front of the hotel.
 The pretzels were warm, the air too, with a hint of cigarette smell that did not bother her.